ssarl2/painting_house/painting_house/README.md

   - [x] Looks like it is related to maxLength of contents
     - It was a trimming text problem
 - [x] Bug - after editing, all posts change to the edited post.
 And the login status is gone
-- [ ] Bug - when page is refreshed, login info is gone.
+- [x] Feature - when page is refreshed, login info is gone.
 It should keep
 - [ ] Update storing images in DB.
 Big size images are causing not to display posts
   - [ ] It affects now the like feature when it's pressed for the big size images
 - [x] When logged in, do not show login button
 - [ ] When users of posts were deleted, it should still show the posts
+- [ ] Only users can leave comments